 This bank wondered if they could use their data to understand their ideal customer and identify opportunities.
 Here's how we helped them use machine learning to achieve their goals.

-A bank that has grown through acquisitions was relying on word of mouth and referrals to acquire new commercial customers.
+A growing bank was relying on word-of-mouth and referrals to acquire new commercial customers.
 Decisions on the best target customers were based primarily on a banker’s personal experience, and prospecting was somewhat random rather than based on strategy, making the entire sales pipeline unpredictable and difficult to scale.

 In addition, the utilization of the CRM was inconsistent and incomplete across the organization, and data was siloed and decentralized.
 All of this limited the effectiveness of using data insights to support sales and marketing.

-The bank’s leadership was seeking answers to mission-critical questions that could allow it to grow market share in the region.
+The bank’s leadership was seeking answers to mission-critical questions that could allow them to grow market share in the region.
 These questions included: